-If the 'Enable aligned objectives' option is enabled in your company settings, you can choose to have an objective unaligned or aligned with a parent objective—meaning the objective is a crucial part of the larger objective's progress.
+If the 'Enable aligned objectives' option is turned on in your company settings, you can choose to align an objective with a parent objective— indicating that the objective is a crucial part of the parent objective's progress.
 If you are creating an objective and don't see this option enabled, reach out to one of your account administrators.

 What is the point of aligning objectives?
-It can take 4–5 years to set up goals that cascade from the top down, which is way too slow for the normal pace of business.
-Instead, the Check-in encourages company-wide and department objectives to be set at the top quarterly or semi-annually followed by individuals creating and aligning their own objectives, which saves a ton of time.
+It can take It can take 4–5 years to set up goals that cascade from the top down, which is way too slow for the normal pace of business.
+Instead, 15Five's Objectives feature enables company-wide and department objectives to be set at the top quarterly or semi-annually, followed by individuals creating and aligning their own objectives— saving time and increasing efficiency.

 Create an aligned objective